joj-macho/Math-Science-Playground/abundant-numbers/README.md

 ```

-Abundant Number Checker
+Abundant Number Checker and Generator

+Choose an option:
 1. Check if a number is abundant
 2. List abundant numbers within a range
-3. Display divisors of a number
-4. Enter (q)uit to exit program
+3. Exit program
-Enter your choice:
+Enter your choice: 1
+Enter a positive integer to check if it is abundant:
-> 2
+> 9
-Enter the starting number: 0
-Enter the ending number: 100
-Abundant numbers within the range (0, 100):
-[12, 18, 20, 24, 30, 36, 40, 42, 48, 54, 56, 60, 66, 70, 72, 78, 80, 84, 88, 90, 96, 100]
+9 is not an abundant number...
+Sum of divisors of 9: 1 + 3 = 4 < 9

+Choose an option:
 1. Check if a number is abundant
 2. List abundant numbers within a range
-3. Display divisors of a number
-4. Enter (q)uit to exit program
+3. Exit program
-Enter your choice:
+Enter your choice: 1
-> 1
-Enter a number:
+Enter a positive integer to check if it is abundant:
-> 2
+> 50
-2 is not an abundant number.
+50 is not an abundant number...
+Sum of divisors of 50: 1 + 2 + 5 + 10 + 25 = 43 < 50

+Choose an option:
 1. Check if a number is abundant
 2. List abundant numbers within a range
-3. Display divisors of a number
-4. Enter (q)uit to exit program
+3. Exit program
-Enter your choice:
+Enter your choice: 1
-> 1
-Enter a number:
+Enter a positive integer to check if it is abundant:
-> 42
+> 36
-42 is an abundant number.
+36 is an abundant number...
+Sum of divisors of 36: 1 + 2 + 3 + 4 + 6 + 9 + 12 + 18 = 55 > 36

+Choose an option:
 1. Check if a number is abundant
 2. List abundant numbers within a range
-3. Display divisors of a number
-4. Enter (q)uit to exit program
+3. Exit program
-Enter your choice:
+Enter your choice: 2
-> 3
-Enter a number:
-> 42
-Divisors of 42: [1, 2, 3, 6, 7, 14, 21, 42]
+Enter the lower limit: 10
+Enter an upper limit: 100
+Abundant numbers between [10, 100]: [12, 18, 20, 24, 30, 36, 40, 42, 48, 54, 56, 60, 66, 70, 72, 78, 80, 84, 88, 90, 96, 100]

+Choose an option:
 1. Check if a number is abundant
 2. List abundant numbers within a range
-3. Display divisors of a number
-4. Enter (q)uit to exit program
+3. Exit program
-Enter your choice:
+Enter your choice: 3
-> 4
 Bye.
 ```